GridOPTICS/GridPACK/docs/markdown/platforms/CENTOS7.md

-This makes the MPI compiler wrappers and `mpiexec` available to the command line. *The OpenMPI module must be loaded each time a terminal session is started.* If you are using OpenMPI across multiple projects, you may want to put the module load command in `.cshrc` or `.bashrc` file so that it is automatically loaded whenever you create a new terminal.
+This makes the MPI compiler wrappers and `mpiexec` available to the command line. *The OpenMPI module must be loaded each time a terminal session is started.* If you are using OpenMPI across multiple projects, you may want to put the module load command in your `.cshrc` or `.bashrc` file so that it is automatically loaded whenever you create a new terminal.

 ### Boost